How to Become a Counselor in Mississippi

 Average Counselor Salary in Mississippi

-The following types of counselors in Mississippi can expect to earn the corresponding average hourly and average annual wages, according to May 2021 U.S. Bureau of Labor Statistics:
+The following types of counselors in Mississippi can expect to earn the corresponding average hourly and annual wages, according to the May 2041 U.S. Department of Labor, Bureau of Labor Statistics, Occupational Employment and Wage Statistics (OEWS) Maps: Mississippi.

 (Back to Top)